Quick morning hike from the Ramon trailhead to about the 2000' level. Picked up a bit of trash along the way.

 Very short hike up Cahuilla Canyon to the first stream crossing with Eddie.
 Wanted to see if there was any water in the creek from the rains but was dry.
 Disappointed to see the Sahara Mustard is already leafing out.
 Need to start up my eradication efforts again.

 Hiked up Palm Canyon to Mad Women Spring with Hal Summers.
-Started hiking about 9:30a from Hermit's Bench first following the main canyon then turning west via Bullseye Rock.
+Started hiking about 9:30a from Hermit's Bench.
 The final climb up to the cabin was very steep.
-Next time i think we might hike over from Indian Spring off of the West Fork trail.
 Water at the spring although not flowing very strong appears fresh.
 We were back at the trailhead by about 4p.
 12.5 miles total round trip distance per GPS.

 Footnote: Developed a bad poison oak rash on my legs two days after completing this hike.
 Nasty stuff.
 Required cortisone injection to facilitate healing.